-In 2016 and 2017 Dutch and British maritime archaeologists have worked together to carry out a joint project at the Rooswijk protected wreck site.
+Since 2016 Dutch and British maritime archaeologists have worked together to carry out a joint investigation of the Rooswijk protected wreck site.
 The Cultural Heritage Agency of the Netherlands and Historic England worked with an archaeological dive team that partly excavated the wreck in 2005, the Licensee and the owner of the wreck's cargo to carry out a detailed survey of the wreck to find out more about the site.

 Plans for this summer

 Focus on areas of the wreck site that are at risk

 The wreck is classed as High Risk on the Heritage at Risk register due to its exposed remains and vulnerability.
 In response to these threats this project will record and assess an area of the at-risk remains of the Rooswijk, contributing to a better understanding of the wreck and establishing a way forward for the future management of the remains.
 In particular, the proposed investigations aim to contribute to a better understanding of the wreck and site formation processes, including the ship's design and the state of preservation.

 Ramsgate to benefit

 The Rooswijk project will contribute to Ramsgate's Heritage Action Zone initiative by providing a focus for community pride, a sense of shared history, and a sense of belonging.